sad-zero/llm-chatbot-for-messengers/CONTRIBUTING.md

 8. **Open a Pull Request**
    Navigate to the original repository and open a pull request (PR) from your branch.
 Provide a clear description of your changes and why they should be merged.

+9. **Check the Pull Request Status**
+   Make sure that your request has passed CI Workflow.

 ## Code of Conduct

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 We expect everyone to treat each other with respect and to contribute to a positive community.